yochaigal/cairn/wip/2e/site-builder.md

 ### Factions

 A Realm is dominated by one or more Factions, each with its own unique advantages, goals, and obstacles.
-Roll 1-4 times on [Faction Types](#faction-types) and [Faction Agendas](#faction-agendas) tables, then answer the following for each:
+Roll 1-4 times on [Faction Types](#faction-types), [Faction Agendas](#faction-agendas) and [Seneschals](#seneschals) tables, then answer the following for each:
 - What power do they have over the people who live here?
 - Who or what threatens their Agenda?
 - How would the Faction interact with any newcomers (i.e. an adventuring party)?
+- What sorts of people act on behalf of these Factions?

 #### Faction Types